This is a guide covering the best cameras for music videos.

 You can also get two card slots allowing you to continuously shoot without having to switch cards.

-Though it is considered the best camera for music videos, you will have to pay around $2500 for the body alone not to mention its lenses.
+Though it is considered the best camera for music videos, you will have to pay more for the body alone not to mention its lenses.

 Unfortunately, not everyone has the funds to buy this mirrorless camera.